migcv/DADStorm/README.md

 All input files and .dll files must be placed in the "input" folder

-The project must be run in "Multiple startup Project" with PuppetMaster and ProcessCreationService with the action to "Start", the others projects must have the action in "None".
+The log file is in the ouput folder

 The config file location is not important because it can be select manually with a file dialog.

-The buttons "Start One" and "Start All" in the PuppetMaster can't be used.
+The project must be run in "Multiple startup Project" with PuppetMaster and PCS(ProcessCreationService) with the action to "Start", the others projects must have the action in "None".

+[IMPORTANT] Before running the project the solution must be built: Build->Build Solution After this the project can be executed.

+To run the commands press the [Start] button

+Before closing, in the end, press [Crash All] to close all operators